wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/consume-produce-jms.md

 # Consuming and Producing JMS Messages

 This section describes how to configure WSO2 Micro Integrator to work as a JMS-to-JMS proxy service.
 In this example, the Micro Integrator listens to a JMS queue, consumes messages, and then sends those messages to another JMS queue.
-First we need to configure JMS transport in micro integrator.

-## Configuring the JMS transport

-To enable the JMS transport listener and sender, you need to [configure JMS Transport](../../../setup/transport_configurations/configuring-transports.md#configuring-the-jms-transport) respective to the message broker you are using.

 ## Synapse configuration

 Given below is the synapse configuration of the proxy service that mediates the above use case.
 Note that you need to update the JMS connection URL according to your broker as explained below.
+See the instructions on how to [build and run](#build-and-run) this example.

 ```xml
 <proxy name="StockQuoteProxy" transports="jms">